-- (1) The Minister must appoint a fit and proper person as the Director of the Centre. - (2) A person appointed as the Director holds office- - (a) for a term not exceeding five years, but which is renewable; and - (b) on terms and conditions set out in a written employment contract, which must include terms and conditions setting specific, measurable performance standards. - (3) The Minister must consult the Council before appointing a person or renewing the appointment of a person as the Director, except in the case of the appointment of the first Director.
+- (1) The Minister must appoint a fit and proper person as the Director of the Centre. - (2) A person appointed as the Director holds office- - (a) for a term not exceeding five years, but which is renewable; and - (b) on terms and conditions set out in a written employment contract, which must include terms and conditions setting specific, measurable performance standards. - (3) [subsection (3) deleted by section 4 of Act 1 of 2017]